 There was a succession of directors of music for the next four years.
 Nobles Bernard Leightheiser, Dennis Sharman, Willis Frankhouser, and James Matz all directed the Chanters for short periods of time.
 It was during the short time that Noble Matz was director, that Rajah Chanters began to emerge as a competitor in the Mid-Atlantic Shrine Chanters Associations.
 However, because of professional conflicts, Noble Matz was unable to make a long term commitment as musical director.

 In 1985, Harold Kremser assumed the duties of Director of Music.
-Hal is a music teacher, retired from Tulpehocken School District, and presently on the instructional staff at Berks Campus of Penn State University.
-He is a noted musician in Berks County and beyond.
+Hal was a music teacher, retired from Tulpehocken School District, and was on the instructional staff at Berks Campus of Penn State University.
+He was a noted musician in Berks County and beyond.

 This accomplishment whetted the appetite of Rajah Chanters to strive for higher goals.
 For some years the distance to travel for the Imperial competition of SCAONA had been a deterrent.
 However, on July 1, 1995, Rajah Chanters went to Indianapolis, and competed with the big chanter choruses of the mid-west.
 In an exciting competition, Rajah missed winning the top award by a mere 1.7 points- and didn't even get third place.